sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `fastgather`

+The `fastgather` command is a much faster version of sourmash gather.

 `fastgather` takes a query metagenome and a file list as the database, and outputs a CSV:
 ```
 sourmash scripts fastgather query.sig.gz podar-ref-list.txt -o results.csv